mnigrosh-brightsign/brightsign-ipstack/README.md

 ```
 where `<ip>` is the IP address to query.
 A successful execution of this program will result in the output of the
-latitude and longitude coordinated for the IP address, and an exit code of 0.
+latitude and longitude coordinates for the IP address, and an exit code of 0.
 All other exit codes indicate failure.

 However, if invoking the script this way, the user must supply an IPStack API